USAJOBS/openopps-help/applicants/rank-internship.md

 ### Why update the ranking?

-Internship creators and co-owners will use your ranking to guage the interest you have in the internship.
+Internship creators and co-owners will use your ranking to help better understand your interest in the internship.